John Crocker: First World War

-Over a year after the outbreak of the First World War, which began in August 1914, Crocker enlisted into the British Army as a private soldier in the Artists Rifles, a training corps for potential officers, in November 1915.
+Over a year after the outbreak of the First World War, which began in August 1914, Crocker enlisted in the British Army as a private soldier in the Artists Rifles, a training corps for potential officers, in November 1915.
 He was commissioned as a temporary second lieutenant into the Machine Gun Corps (MGC) on 26 January 1917.
-He had a distinguished career in the war and in April and July 1918 was awarded, respectively, the Military Cross (MC) and Distinguished Service Order (DSO).
+He had a distinguished career in the war, and in April and July 1918, respectively, was awarded the Military Cross (MC) and appointed a Companion of the Distinguished Service Order (DSO).
 After training at the Machine Gun School at Grantham, Lincolnshire, Crocker joined the 174th Machine Gun Company, part of the 59th (2nd North Midland) Division, a Territorial Force (TF) formation then serving in the trenches of the Western Front as part of the British Expeditionary Force (BEF).
 He fought with his company, which in early March 1918 became part of the 59th Machine Gun Battalion, in the Battle of Passchendaele (also known as the Third Battle of Ypres) in mid-1917 and in the German Army's Spring Offensives of 1918.
-He was promoted to temporary rank of lieutenant on 26 July 1918.
+He was promoted to the temporary rank of lieutenant on 26 July 1918.

 The citation for his MC award, published in the official London Gazette reads:

 T./2nd Lt.
 John Tredinnick Crocker, M.G.
 Corps.

 For conspicuous gallantry and devotion to duty as section commander in a machine-gun battery.
 He stuck to his battery until it was blown up, and then, going forward to the barrage, he salved two guns and took them forward to support the infantry, where the situation was uncertain.

 The citation for the DSO reads:

 T./2nd Lt.
 John Tredinnick Crocker, M.C., M.G.C.

 For conspicuous gallantry and devotion to duty.
-When in charge of four machine guns he broke down two strong enemy attacks, holding on from 10a.m. till dusk, when infantry and reinforcements arrived.
-The following day he maintained his position till outflanked, when he stood up between two of his guns and directed their fire on the enemy, who were within 30 yards, then covered the withdrawal with bombs and rifle fire, killing many himself at close range.
+When in charge of four machine guns, he broke down two strong enemy attacks, holding on from 10a.m. till dusk, when infantry and reinforcements arrived.
+The following day, he maintained his position till outflanked, when he stood up between two of his guns and directed their fire on the enemy, who were within 30 yards, then covered the withdrawal with bombs and rifle fire, killing many himself at close range.
 Took up a fresh position until almost surrounded again, when he again went out with bombs.
 His example throughout was magnificent.

 He continued to serve on the Western Front, fighting in the Hundred Days Offensive, until the war came to an end on 11 November 1918 with the signing of the Armistice with Germany.